neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ****
 #Getting Started
-The following guide will take you from knowing next to nothing about neuromore to undestanding both its capabilities and how to implement those capabilites for your own purposes.
+The following guide will take you from knowing next to nothing about neuromore and EEG signal processing to understanding both its capabilities and how to implement those capabilities for your own purposes.

 ##Logging in